GoogleChrome/developer.chrome.com/site/en/blog/navigateevent-intercept/index.md

 })());
 ```

 This is functionally equivalent to the code below.
-It causes some portion of the navigation to run before API is aware that the developer intends to intercept the navigation.
+It causes some portion of the navigation to run before the API is aware that the developer intends to intercept the navigation.

 ```js
 doSyncStuff();